schmaustech/rt-app-container/README.md

 ~~~

 The first step we need to perform is to install the `tuned-profiles-realtime` and `tuned`.
+I should note here that for aarch64 I needed to manually download the `tuned-profiles-realtime` from [Red Hat Portal](https://access.redhat.com) because even though the rpm package is a noarch it is only available in the x86_64 repos.

 ~~~bash
 # dnf install tuned tuned-profiles-realtime